-- § 1 The parties have agreed to introduce a system for Flexpension in Service Companies within the agreement area.
+§ 1 The parties have agreed to introduce a system for Flexpension in Service Companies within the agreement area.
 This agreement applies to all salaried employees who are covered by the agreement on general terms and conditions and to whom the provisions as to retirement pensions in the ITP agreement are, or could have been, applicable, and constitutes a collective funding of a flexible pension system.

 This means that the employer will as of 1 November 2017 pay a supplementary premium to the ITP plan for salaried employees who have reached the age of 25 but not 65 years, as specified in subs.
 7.2 in Section 1 and subs.
+6.4 in Section 2 of the ITP plan.
+As of 1 January 2023 supplementary premiums will be paid up to the age of 66 years for salaried employees covered by ITP 1.

-6.4 in Section 2 of the ITP plan. - § 2The supplementary premium shall be paid to Collectum as of 1 November 2017 and thereafter on a monthly basis.
+§ 2The supplementary premium shall be paid to Collectum as of 1 November 2017 and thereafter on a monthly basis.
 Any increase of the supplementary premium shall take place at the future dates of pay reviews in the collective bargaining agreement and in accordance with the procedures applicable with respect to supplementary premiums in the ITP-1 plan and ITPK within the ITP-2 plan.